dankreiger/squeak/README.md

 - Note:

-- If the iOS build fails, try running it again.
+- If the iOS build fails, try running one more time (often it works the second time)
 - If that does not work, try `yarn nx run-ios frontend-mobile` first if the build fails.

 ### Start frontend UI library app (default ui library)